ubernostrum/django-registration/docs/upgrade.rst

 URLconf changes
 ---------------

-If you were using one of the provided backends in ``django-registration`` 0.8 without modification, you will not need to make any changes; both ``registration.backends.default.urls`` and ``registration.backends.simple.urls`` have been updated in
+If you were using one of the provided workflows in ``django-registration`` 0.8 without modification, you will not need to make any changes; both ``registration.backends.default.urls`` and ``registration.backends.simple.urls`` have been updated in